 5. What does karma mean in love?

 Relationships are often karmic spaces where we encounter "soul contracts."
-Partners reflect the lessons we need to learn – from forgiveness and patience, to the courage to love authentically.
-Some karmic relationships can be difficult, others harmonious, but all have the role of helping us evolve.
+Partners mirror the lessons we need to learn – from forgiveness and patience to the courage to love authentically.
+Some karmic relationships can be difficult, others harmonious, but all aim to help us evolve.

 6. When does karma return?

 There is no fixed time.
 Sometimes the effects are immediate, other times they appear after years or even in other lives, when the soul is ready to understand the lesson.
-Signs include the repetition of situations, emotional intensity, and the feeling of inevitability.
+Signs include the repetition of situations, emotional intensity, and a sense of inevitability.

 7. How does karma influence destiny and spirituality?